RedScarlet/SNSDTablet/README.md

 Basing on what I've read on this, it's all a matter of creating different layout folders for the different screen types and slight modification in Java.

 After you think you've completed it, I'll look at it and tell you what I think.
 After that, you'll have free reign over the Soshified repo!

+**(23/3/14)**
+Oh god, been fiddling around with the same bug for weeks and I can't find the culprit.
+My plan was to create a layout to handle the device when in portrait orientation, and only splitting into 2 fragments when in horizontal.
+From my eyes, everything looks close to perfect already.
+HELP ME PLS.